rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     Write down the command to verify the file's signature created for you.

 10. Open up the file to view its contents with any pager.

+    !!! question

         Can you read the text you entered into the file?

 !!! warning "Read Before Continuing"